 “At least pretend to sleep.
 I’ve been up for five hours and you never went to bed.”

 He gestured to a large boiler that towered over them, filling the entire end of the formerly abandoned stable.
 A few feet to the side, in the corner, was a narrow well.
 A large screw hung down into depths and a wooden channel led past the boiler and out the wall.
 “Ready?”

 She looked through the shutters of the stable where the morning light was getting bright, “Papa is going to kill me if he catches me wearing this.”
 She toyed with the charred end of her sleeve.

 “He’s going to kill you when you aren’t in your bed.
 I distinctly remember hearing him tell you at dinner not to work on this before your trip.”

 “Bad enough you are ignoring his commands, but this trip is the law.
-You can’t go against the Silver King’s law, not with your father being the one who would be hunting you down.
+You can’t go against the Silver King, not with your father being the one hunting you down.
 And then, it won’t be just you regretting it.”

 Kanéko gave him a tired grin.
 “Then why do you encourage me?
 You caught me hours ago and didn’t force me out.”